 Does Bluetooth drain more battery than aux?

 Transmitting audio through Bluetooth does use more power than using an auxiliary cable.
-The difference is minimal, however, and is unlikely to make too much a difference across a full charge of battery life.
+The difference is minimal, however, and is unlikely to make too much of a difference across a full charge of battery life.

 Connecting a CD player to a Bluetooth Speaker